UCLA-IRL/NAC-ABE/README.md

 #### 1. ndn-cxx ####

-ndn-abac is implemented over the Named Data Networking.
+NAC-ABE is implemented over the Named Data Networking.
 Here is the link to [ndn-cxx library](https://github.com/named-data/ndn-cxx).
-To install the ndn-abac library, you need to first install ndn-cxx.
+To install the NAC-ABE library, you need to first install ndn-cxx.

 #### 2. pbc ####

-ndn-abac is using paring-based cryptography support provided by library PBC.
+NAC-ABE is using paring-based cryptography support provided by library PBC.
 To install PBC, you can visit the [website](https://crypto.stanford.edu/pbc/).

 Or a simple way: